wpilibsuite/frc-docs/source/docs/software/advanced-controls/filters/linear-filter.rst

 The first (and most commonly-employed) sort of filter that WPILib supports is a *linear filter* - or, more specifically, a linear time-invariant (LTI) filter.

 An LTI filter is, put simply, a weighted moving average - the value of the output stream at any given time is a localized, weighted average of the inputs near that time.
-The difference between different types of LTI filters is thus reduceable to the difference in the choice of the weighting function (also known as a "window function" or an "impulse response") used.
+The difference between different types of LTI filters is thus reducible to the difference in the choice of the weighting function (also known as a "window function" or an "impulse response") used.
 Mathematically, this kind of moving average is known as a `convolution <https://en.wikipedia.org/wiki/Convolution>`__.

 There are two broad "sorts" of impulse responses: infinite impulse responses (IIR), and finite impulse responses (FIR).